patching...

 "Jonathan loved spending time with his many friends, who easily took to him and his charismatic personality," the obituary said.

-Batista, a 22-year-old Kinnelon resident, was killed in combat in Afghanistan Sunday when his unit was attacked by enemy small arms fire.
+Batista, a 22-year-old resident, was when his unit was attacked by enemy small arms fire.
 At the time, he was supporting Operation Enduring Freedom.

 Batista was a member of the 2nd Batallian, 321st Airborne Field Artillery Regiment, 4th Brigade Combat Team, 82nd Airborne Division out of Fort Bragg, N.C., according to the Department of Defense.

-Viewing hours will be held for Batista Sunday from 4 p.m. to 8 p.m. at the Our Lady of the Magnificat Church (OLM) in Kinnelon after his relatives hold a one-hour viewing for close family members and friends only.
-Leading to the church, tri-boro residents in several municipalities have been asked to line the shoulders of Kinnelon Road Sunday at between 2:15 p.m. and 2:45 p.m. as the hearse carrying Batista's body passes by.
+Viewing hours will be held for Batista Sunday from 4 p.m. to 8 p.m. at the (OLM) in Kinnelon after his relatives hold a one-hour viewing for close family members and friends only.
+Leading to the church, tri-boro residents in several municipalities Sunday at between 2:15 p.m. and 2:45 p.m. as the hearse carrying Batista's body passes by.

 A funeral service will be held at OLM Monday at 10:30 a.m. with burial to follow.